microsoft/vscode-docs/api/extension-guides/web-extensions.md

  * To provide a Node.js global such as `process` use the [DefinePlugin plugin](https://webpack.js.org/plugins/define-plugin/)

- * To provide and alternate implementation for a node module or source file, use [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias)
+ * To provide an alternate implementation for a node module or source file, use [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias)

- * Some node modules have separate `browser` and `main` entry points and can be used in both environments.
-Webpack will automatically select the correct one.
-Examples for that are [request-light](https://github.com/microsoft/node-request-light) and [vscode-nls](https://github.com/Microsoft/vscode-nls).
+ * Some node modules have separate `browser` and `main` entry points so the node module can be used in both runtimes.
+Webpack will automatically package the correct one.
+Examples of node modules that so this are [request-light](https://github.com/microsoft/node-request-light) and [vscode-nls](https://github.com/Microsoft/vscode-nls).

  * Separate your code in a browser part, Node.js part, and common part.
 In common, only use code that works in both the browser and Node.js runtime.
 Create abstractions for functionality that has different implementations in Node.js and the browser.